Mining in Namibia: Production

 World Bank pointed out that mining in Namibia grew an average of 4.6% over the 2000–2012 period.
 The growth of the mining sector is influenced by the global economy and demand, in contrast to the agricultural industry in Namibia, which is influenced by environmental conditions.

 In 2019, the mining industry contributed over 300 million dollars to government revenue.
 The whole industry contributed around 2.2 billion dollars to the national economy in the same period.
 However, a drop in diamond and uranium production caused a contraction of 11,1%.
 Lower mineral commodity prices led to the declining expenditure on exploration.

 In 2006, manganese, diamond, and fluorspar output increased by 158%, 24%, and 15%, respectively, compared with that of 2005, and copper, lead, wollastonite, and zinc posted significant production declines.

-The increase in manganese was attributable to the expansion of production at the reopened Purity Mine (formerly the Otjisondu Mine).
+The increase in manganese output was attributable to the expansion of production at the reopened Purity Mine (formerly the Otjisondu Mine).
 The decline in copper output could be attributed in part to instability during the transition of ownership of Ongopolo Mining and Processing Ltd. Lead and zinc output declined in part because of a short strike by workers at the Rosh Pinah mine.